Hexham: History

 Until 1572, Hexham was the administrative centre of the former Liberty or Peculiar of Hexhamshire.

 In 1715, James Radclyffe, 3rd Earl of Derwentwater, raised the standard for James Francis Edward Stuart in Hexham Market place.

 "Hexham" was used in the Borders as a euphemism for "Hell".
 Hence the term "To Hexham wi' you an' ye’r whussel!", recorded in 1873, and the popular expression "Gang to Hexham!".
 "Hexham-birnie" is derived from the term and means "an indefinitely remote place".

 Hexham riot

 In 1761, the Hexham Riot took place in the Market Place when a crowd protesting about changes in the criteria for serving in the militia were fired upon by troops from the North York Militia.
 Some 45 protesters were killed, earning the Militia the sobriquet of The Hexham Butchers.

 Notable buildings

 Hexham's architectural landscape is dominated by Hexham Abbey.
 The current church largely dates from c.
 1170–1250, in the Early English Gothic style of architecture.
 The choir, north and south transepts and the cloisters, where canons studied and meditated, date from this period.

-The abbey stands at the west end of the market place, which is home to the Shambles, a covered market built by Sir Walter Blackett in 1766; it is a Grade II* listed building.